AgustinCB/study/os/ostep/chap29/solutions.md

 It's good because it reduces lock granularity, but it also reduces concurrency, as insertions and deletions in disjoint parts may delay each other.

 5. Pick your favorite interesting data structure, such as a B-tree or other slightly more interested structure.
 Implement it, and start with a simple locking strategy such as a single lock.
 Measure its performance as the number of concurrent threads increases.

+I'll do a hashmap for strings as keys.

 6. Finally, think of a more interesting locking strategy for this favorite data structure of yours.
 Implement it, and measure its performance.